-The general trend in SOX (and Dodd-Frank) case law over the past several years has been toward more expansive protections for employees, and that shift continued in 2014.
-For example, in March 2014, the Supreme Court handed down a decision that has wide-ranging implications for the scope of SOX coverage.
-In Lawson v.
-FMR, discussed in Section III, infra, the Court held that SOX 806 protects employees of private contractors of publicly-traded companies, resolving a longstanding circuit split in favor of broad coverage.
-The Court of Appeals for the Second Circuit, meanwhile, adopted the position of the DOL's Administrative Review Board ("ARB"), rejecting the requirement that an employee's complaint "definitively and specifically" relate to a violation of one of the enumerated categories of SOX 806 in order to be protected.
-Instead, in Nielsen v.
-AECOM Tech.
-Corp., the Second Circuit held that an employee must only have a "reasonable belief" that a violation occurred, even if that belief is not clearly conveyed to her employer.
+The general trend in SOX (and Dodd-Frank) case law over the past several years has been toward more expansive protections for employees, and that trend has continued in 2015.
+For example, in its 2015 decision in in Rhineheimer v.
+U.S. Bancorp Investments, Inc., discussed in Section IV below, the Sixth Circuit Court of Appeals followed three other circuits in adopting the position of the DOL's Administrative Review Board ("ARB") that an employee's complaint need not "definitively and specifically" relate to a violation of one of the enumerated categories of SOX 806 in order to be protected.
+Four circuits have thus held that an employee must only have a "reasonable belief" that a violation occurred.
+In the 2015 Berman v.
+Neo@Ogilvy decision discussed in Section II, the Second Circuit held that Dodd-Frank's anti-retaliation protections apply to internal reports of misconduct as well as reports to the SEC.
+In Powers v.
+Union Pacific, discussed in Section VI, the ARB clarified the employee's relatively low burden of showing that his protected activity was a "contributing factor" in the employers' decision to take adverse action, while making clear that the employer faces a far higher standard in showing by "clear and convincing evidence" that it would have taken the same action anyway.
 Section V describes recent decisions holding that constructive discharge and "outing" a whistleblower may be materially adverse actions for purposes of SOX 806.
-Finally, as described in Section VII, 2014 also saw two of the largest jury verdicts in the history of SOX.
+Finally, as described in Section VII, 2014 and 2015 also saw three of the largest jury verdicts in the history of SOX.

 Despite the pro-employee trend noted above, many key questions regarding SOX and Dodd-Frank remain unresolved.
-The Lawson decision left the door open for lower courts to define the contours of the Court's broadened interpretation of SOX 806's protections, and a few courts have taken the opportunity to narrow the scope.
-Additionally, notwithstanding Nielsen and other similar decisions, a split remains on whether the "definitively and specifically" standard for protected activity remains viable.
-There is a similar lack of consensus regarding how long an individual has to file a SOX complaint in federal court after utilizing the kick-out provision of SOX 806 to remove the case from the DOL.
-Courts also continue to disagree on whether Dodd-Frank's anti-retaliation provisions apply to whistleblowers who only report securities violations internally, which has major implications for the issue of whether a significant class of individuals covered by SOX 806 are also protected by Dodd-Frank.
+For example, only two circuits have weighed in on the growing debate over whether internal reporting is protected under Dodd-Frank.
+The Lawson decision left the door open for lower courts to define the contours of the Court's broadened interpretation of SOX 806's protections, and a few courts have taken the opportunity to narrow the scope of what many feared would be a dramatic expansion of the categories of employers covered by SOX Section 806.
+Additionally, notwithstanding the circuit court decisions mentioned above, the courts remain divided over whether the "definitively and specifically" standard for protected activity remains viable.

-This Report provides an overview of the current state of SOX 806 and the evolution of SOX jurisprudence.
+This report provides an overview of the current state of SOX 806 and the evolution of SOX jurisprudence.